alexdata1/alexdata1.github.io/content/posts/cv.md

     * Gained experience working with data in both spreadsheets and relational databases.
     * Learned how to perform SQL queries, analyse data with R and visualise data using Tableau.
     * Understood data types and data structures, and the importance of considering matters such as bias, credibility, data privacy and ethics.
     * Completed a hands on case study as a capstone project.
-Prepared, processed, cleaned and analysed real-world bike share data in order to evaluate customer preferences and trends and developed recommenddations based on these findings.
+Prepared, processed, cleaned and analysed real-world bike share data in order to evaluate customer preferences and trends and developed recommendations based on these findings.
 This can be found on my portfolio at https://alexdata1.github.io, and on GitHub at https://github.com/alexdata1/CaseStudy-Cyclistic

 Education
 ----------

-September 2010 - July 2017
+September 2014 - July 2017

 :   **BA Classics (2.1)**; University College London